• Skip to main content

 Alternative Invisible Aligners

-While Invisalign pioneered the mass-market clear aligner and remains among the most popular providers out there, there are a few other clear aligner brands that can match them in effectiveness and efficiency.
+While Invisalign pioneered the mass-market clear aligner and remains among the most popular providers out there, there are a few other clear aligner brands that we think present intriguing alternatives.
 Plus, there’s a whole new industry on the rise for at-home teeth aligners that don’t require a single trip to the dentist.

 Whether you’re simply interested in an alternative clear aligner brand or you’re looking to correct your open bite from home, there’s most likely a solution on this list for you.
 Below, we’ve broken down some of the most popular alternatives to Invisalign.